Mat1971/IRCScripts/Handover/ReadMe.md

 # TODO rewrite history

+### TODO
+Use a hashcode to avoid config of server/channel version [mention version in countdown/handover!) [combine sam + irc version) self test should show version testing instructions adi with no run on script startup

 ### What it does
 * Single click automatic handover: start the script during your last song and the handover is automatically handled
 * Countdown (3min, 2min, 1min, 30seconds, 15seconds) is automatically put into the DJ channel